GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-3/2018-10-11-chaos-engineering-through-staged-resiliency-stage-3.md

 While AWS provides many built-in metrics, creating [custom metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) requires that you explicitly generate _all_ the relevant data for said metric.
 For this reason, a custom metric is little more than a combination of a metric `name` and list of `dimensions`, which are used as `key/value` pairs to distinguish and categorize metrics.
 For our purposes here we're creating simple metrics that act as a health monitor for each critical dependency.

-1. We start by creating a couple bash scripts within our application code repository.
+1. We start by creating a couple of bash scripts within our application code repository.
 These scripts are executed from the **Bookstore** API instances.

     ```bash
     #!/bin/bash